-60 Parties to mediation conference
+60 Parties Mediator may allow interested person to take part in mediation conference

-- (1) The mediator may allow a person to take part in the mediation conference if the mediator is satisfied the person has a sufficient interest in the resolution of the retail tenancy dispute. - (2) However, the person does not become a party to the dispute.
+- (1) The mediator may allow a person to take part in the mediation conference if- - (a) the mediator is satisfied the person has an interest in the resolution of the retail tenancy dispute; and - (b) each of the other parties to the dispute consents. - (1) The mediator may allow a person to take part in the mediation conference if the mediator is satisfied the person has a sufficient interest in the resolution of the retail tenancy dispute. - (2) However, the person does not become a party to the dispute.